 Grid Renewable Energy

-Giving Green has done an initial assessment of many renewable energy offsets sold directly to consumers, and we have not found any projects for which we are confident that they meet the above criteria.
+Giving Green has done an initial assessment of many renewable energy offsets sold directly to consumers, and we have not found any that meet our criteria.
 Therefore, we do not recommend any renewable energy offsets at this time.
 However, we are continuing to assess the market for renewable energy offsets that we can recommend, as we believe that some grid renewable energy offsets are likely additional.

 Grid renewable energy as a carbon offset